A1Liu/DataStruct/src/linkedList/RoadMap.md

 -- | --
 add <number> | adds a number to the list addmode | goes into adding mode.
-Escape character is exit, or use a different command to escape rm <number> | remmoves a number from the list remode | goes into remove mode.
-Escape character is exit, or use a different command to escape rm all | delete the entire listprint | prints out the list exit | escape the program
+Escape character is exit, or use a different command to escape rm <number> | removes a number from the list remode | goes into remove mode.
+Escape character is exit, or use a different command to escape rm all | delete the entire list print | prints out the list exit | escape the program

 ### User Input Handler